Products in Stock

 Durability and Longevity

-When it comes to toughness, composite decking stands out; it’s resistant to rot, warping, and insect damage.
-Plus, it doesn’t splinter, making it a great choice if you’ve got kids or pets running around.
+When it comes to toughness, composite decking is the clear winner; it’s resistant to rot, warping, and insect damage.
+Plus, it doesn’t splinter, making it a great choice for families or young homeowners that have kids or pets running around.
+Don’t believe us?
+Order a composite decking sample pack and see for yourself.

-Wood decking, while beautiful, is more susceptible to the elements, and it can warp, crack, or rot over time, especially if not properly maintained.
+Wood decking, while beautiful, is more susceptible to the elements.It can warp, crack, or rot over time, especially if not properly maintained.
 But with the right care, a wood deck can last for decades and age beautifully, developing a rich patina that many people love.

 Maintenance Requirements

-This is where composite decking really shines; it’s the low-maintenance option for busy homeowners or those who’d rather spend their weekends relaxing on their deck rather than working on it.
-A quick sweep and occasional wash is usually all it needs to keep looking great.
+Again, composite decking’s dense composition and sturdy design makes it a clear choice for a low-maintenance, high-quality decking.It’s the perfect option for busy homeowners or those who’d rather spend their weekends relaxing on their deck rather than working on it.
+A quick sweep and occasional wash is all the composite decking maintenance you need to keep your deck looking fresh and polished..

 On the other hand, wood decking requires more regular care; you’ll need to clean it regularly, re-seal or re-stain it every few years, and keep an eye out for any boards that need replacing.
 In short, it needs consistent attention to keep it in top shape.

-If you’re environmentally conscious, this is an important factor to consider.
-When it comes to being planet-friendly, composite decking often uses recycled materials, which is a big plus, and it also doesn’t require the use of harmful stains or sealants.
+In this day and age, environmental impact is an important factor to consider.
+When it comes to being planet-friendly, composite decking is often sustainable and made using recycled materials, which is a big plus, and it also doesn’t require the use of harmful stains or sealants.

 Factors to Consider When Choosing Decking